 The incognito mode may disappear if you have tampered with the browser settings.
 The culprit could be a small file you downloaded.
 It might also just get altered with time as is the case with most devices.
 In both these situations, the easiest and shortest trick is to move back to the default settings.

 Launch Chrome > Setting > Advanced > Restore setting to their original defaults > Reset Settings

 And you’re back in business!
 Just remember though, when you restore default settings, you automatically give up on all the customization you put in over the years.
 This is going to clean out all saved data and history, so save what you need before hitting the rewind button.
 This is not something experts would ask users to attempt without caution.

 2. Malware attack

 The scourge of all things virtual, malware takes browser controls out of your hand.
 In fact, unfiltered malware locks browsing in incognito mode, forcing you to divulge a lot more to your virtual audience than you intended.
-It may damage more than your browser.
+It may damage more than just slowing down your browser.
 It might delete all your important data as well!
 Here’s how you can get rid of one (or many) items of malware on Mac and Windows.